Native defects and impurities in talcum quasi-2D layers: Discussion and summary

-Throughout the discussions, we looked at possible applications of the defect in photonics, spin qubits, and electronics.
+Throughout the discussion, we explored potential applications in photonics, spin qubits, and electronics, and identified promising \emph{candidate defects} for each of these areas.
 Interestingly, we found only one color center among the vacancy defects, the negatively charged silicon vacancy, that can give rise to a ZPL in the near-infrared region.
 The V$_{\text{Si}}$ defect may be realized on demand using electron and neutron irradiation, and the negative charge state is stable for Fermi energies close to the middle of the band gap.
 Among the neutral magnesium substitutional defects, we identified possible optical transitions for the C$_{\text{Mg}}$ and Se$_{\text{Mg}}$ configurations.
 All of these defects, however, possess higher than 10~eV formation energy, thus they are not expected to be in high concentration.
 The only low formation energy color center we found is the positively charged manganese substitutional defect emitting in the near-infrared region.
 Interestingly, we could not identify any color center for silicon substitutional defects in the talcum structure.
-In conclusion, due to the lack of probable photoactive defect, pure talc layers can be photo inactive up to 7.27~eV photon energy, which makes it a suitable substrate for photonic application, e.g., in van der Waals heterostructures.
-At the same time, electron irradiation and low-level manganese doping can give rise to photoactive defects in low concentrations that can facilitate single defect applications such as single photon emission for quantum key distribution.
+In conclusion, due to the lack of probable photoactive defect, pure as-grown talc layers can be photo-inactive up to 7.27~eV photon energy, which makes it a suitable substrate for photonic applications, e.g., in van der Waals heterostructures.
+While this finding may seem discouraging at first glance, it actually sets the stage for engineering single-photon emitters.
+The absence of low-formation-energy defects and common impurity-related color centers suggests that one can expect minimal to no background emission from as-grown talc layers.
+Based on our results, manganese implantation appears to be the most promising candidate for realizing single-photon emitters in the telecom wavelength range.
+Such emitters may be introduced via ion implantation at an arbitrary low concentration.
+On the other hand, there may be many other transition metal and lanthanide impurities that are potentially interesting for single-photon emission.
+We did not explore this direction extensively, as the applied methodology, i.e.\ hybrid DFT with the HSE06 functional, may yield unreliable results due to the inaccurate description of the screening effects associated with d- and f-orbitals\cite{ivady_role_2013,ivady_theoretical_2014}.
+To uncover the full potential of transition metal and lanthanide impurities, further, more specialized studies are required.